SFTtech/openage/doc/media/openage/terrain_format_spec.md

 ### `blendtable`

-Defines a blending table that is used for looking up a blending mask.
+Defines a blending table that is used for looking up a blending pattern.
 The blending mechanism is described in more detail in the [blendomatic](/doc/media/blendomatic.md) documentation.
-Blending masks/tables are **optional** and do not need to be used.
+Blending patterns/tables are **optional** and do not need to be used.

 Parameter  | Type   | Optional | Default value
 -----------|--------|----------|--------------